bytedance/piano_transcription/README.md

 Piano transcription is the task to transcribe piano recordings to MIDI.
 That is, transcribe waveform to symbolic music notes.
 This codebase contains PyTorch implementation of 1.
 Inference a piano audio recording to MIDI using pretrained model; 2.
 Training a piano transcription system.

 ## Inference using pretrained model
+This allows users to transcribe an audio recording using a pretrained model.
 First, install dependencies in requirements.txt

 Then, execute the following command to inference an audio recording in wav format.